rhuebler/HOPS/README.md

 For the source code to MaltExtract: https://github.com/rhuebler/MaltExtract

-As target list of for MaltExtract you can try the one from the resource folder in the HOPS github repositry or create your own on.
+As a target list for MaltExtract you can try the one from the resource folder in the HOPS github repository or create your own.
 Just remember to specify it in a config file so HOPS can find it.

 For the source code to the postprocessing scipts: https://github.com/keyfm/amps